ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

 #### October 14, 2016

-This document offers a basic technical description of the latest IBM Blue Box Cloud offerings, including specifics of the 3.1.0 Dedicated and Local Cloud offerings.
-Links to detailed documentation can be found in each section.
+This document offers a basic description of the specifics of the 3.1.0 Dedicated and Local Cloud offerings.
+Links to further documentation can be found in each section.

 ### Summary of the Latest Release

-Release 3.1.0 of IBM Blue Box Cloud, Dedicated and Local, includes some new capabilities and performance improvements related to storage.
+Release 3.1.0 of **IBM Blue Box Cloud, Dedicated and Local**, includes some new capabilities and performance improvements related to storage.
 We’ve also added Federated-Keystone-to-IdP authentication support.

 **Every IBM Blue Box 3.1.0 Cloud has these new features:**